NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Spraying Mutation.md

 **Prerequisites** Ostilli Host Dedication
 * * *
 Your ostilli can launch a multitude of darts at once over a short distance.
-When you Spit Ambient Magic, you can have it affect all creatures within a @Template\[cone|distance:15\] instead of the normal target.
+When you Spit Ambient Magic, you can have it affect all creatures within a 15-foot cone instead of the normal target.

 *Source: Pathfinder Howl of the Wild*
 *ORC*